Daruuu/Printf_project/README.md

 # Printf_project
-You will have to reprogram printf() in c.
+The goal of this project is quite simple.
+You will have to reprogram printf().
+You will learn, mainly, to use a variable number of arguments.